meanmodemoda/msdv-data-structures/week05_02/README.md

 **Step 3**: Write blog entries into DynamoDB

-I created an `async` callback function referencing previous assignmentss to write all blog entries into the `dealblog` table.
+I created an `async` callback function to write all blog entries into the `dealblog` table.
 The blog entries were successfully written into the database.

 <img src="./DynamoDB_return.png" width="800" alt="DynamoDB returns">